machdyne/brot/README.md

 ## MMOD Socket

-The MMOD socket can be used to program the FPGA SRAM or can be populated with an MMOD containing a bitstream.
+The MMOD socket can be used to program the FPGA SRAM or can be populated with an MMOD containing a single bitstream or a multiboot image.

 | Pin | Signal |
 | --- | ------ |